jakop345/cloudron-box/docs/references/selfhosting.md

 The Cloudron platform can be installed on your own cloud server.
 The self hosted version comes with all the same features as the managed version.

+If you have any questions, join us at our [chat](https://chat.cloudron.io).

 ## CLI Tool

 The [Cloudron tool](https://git.cloudron.io/cloudron/cloudron-cli) is used for managing a Cloudron.
 It has a `machine`